 Simone began her career in the Office of the Town Attorney at the Town of North Hempstead where she served as co-counsel to the Town’s Board of Zoning and Appeals; counsel to the Department of Public Works; and Record’s Access Officer from 2007 to 2013.
 While serving first as an Assistant Town Attorney, and then as a Deputy Town Attorney, Simone regularly advised the Town Board on issues relating to applications for special permits, site plan approvals, changes of zone, and creation and extension of special improvement districts.
 She also gained extensive experience in all aspects of public bidding and procurement, as well as project development.

-Simone is Treasurer of the Women’s Bar Association of the State of New York, and Past President of the Nassau County Women’s Bar Association.
+Simone is Vice President of the Women’s Bar Association of the State of New York, she recently served as Treasurer (2020-2022) and was Past President of the Nassau County Women’s Bar Association.
 She had been selected as Super Lawyers New York Metro Rising Stars (2015-2019), and is the recipient of the Maurice A. Deane School of Law Center for Children, Families and the Law Long Island Outstanding Woman in Law award (2016); and Nassau County Women’s Bar Association Bessie Ray Geffner, Esq.
 Memorial Award for Outstanding Newly Admitted Attorney (2011).

 She received her J.D. from the Maurice A. Deane School of Law at Hofstra University, where she was a member of the Family Court Review and Moot Court Association, and received Hofstra Law School’s Pro Bono Certificate, Bronze Level Award for her work in the public sector during law school.